Strategic Gaussian Signaling under Linear Sensitivity Mismatch: Introduction

 \textbf{Notation.} We denote vectors with bold lower-case letters (e.g., $\boldsymbol{x}$) and matrices with regular uppercase letters (e.g., $A,\Sigma$).
 Scalars are denoted by lower-case non-bold letters (e.g., $\rho,a$ ).
-Unless specified otherwise, vectors represent random variables.
-Realizations are denoted by the same symbols, distinguished by context.
-For a given matrix $A$ and a vector $\boldsymbol{y}$, $A^\top$ and $\boldsymbol{y}^\top$ denote the transpose.
-The identity and zero matrices are denoted by $I$ and $O$, respectively.
-For two symmetric matrices $A$ and $B$, $A \succ B$ ($A \succeq B$) indicates that $A-B$ is positive (semi)definite. $\mathcal{N}(\boldsymbol{0}, \Sigma)$ denotes a Gaussian distribution with mean $\boldsymbol{0}$ and covariance $\Sigma$. $\mathbb{E}[\cdot]$ denotes the expectation operator, $\|\cdot\|$ denotes the standard Euclidean norm, and $\tr(\cdot)$ denotes the matrix trace.
+Unless specified otherwise, random variables and their realizations share the same symbols, distinguished by context.
+The transpose is $(\cdot)^\top$, and $\tr(\cdot)$ is the matrix trace. $I$ and $O$ denote the identity and zero matrices, respectively.
+For two symmetric matrices $A$ and $B$, $A \succ B$ ($A \succeq B$) indicates that $A-B$ is positive (semi)definite. $\mathcal{N}(\boldsymbol{0}, \Sigma)$ denotes a Gaussian distribution with mean $\boldsymbol{0}$ and covariance $\Sigma$. $\mathbb{E}[\cdot]$ denotes the expectation operator, $\|\cdot\|$ denotes the standard Euclidean norm.